Deathnetworks/Trinity/README.md

 * Improved code Readability

-Code Cleanup TODO:

-* More Refactoring, cleaning, optimization (does it ever end?)

-* Put XML Comment on all classes and members

-* Refactor AbilitySelector for readability, maybe we can even get to behavior trees someday

-* Refactor TargetHandler for readability / flow

 Future Planned Improvements:

 * New cache system, trash the HashSet's and Dictionaries for an object based system

 * Add stayInTown attribute for TrinityTownRun Profile Tag

-* Default Loot Settings options for Questing, Champion Farming

 Changelog 1.7.1.7: